-Pick up a map, brochures, flyers, or the Children’s Tour Book at the Visitor Centre front desk.
+Pick up a map or the School Holiday Trail at the Visitor Centre.
 Visitor Services staff and volunteers are ready to answer all of your questions.

 - Start where you like, you don’t have to be methodical, chronological or logical.
 Let your children take the lead!

 - But take a map (available from the Visitor Centre).
 Children like using maps to find their way around.

 - Have a plan, but be flexible.
 If your children get tired or restless, be ready to suggest other activities or a break.
 And choose a time of day that is best for your children and their energy levels.

 - Your thoughts count.
 You don't need to be an expert to look at or talk about ANZAC.

 - Be Respectful.
 Shrine Custodians and The Shrine Guard are here to make sure the artefacts and visitors are safe.

 - After your visit talk to your Children.
 Ask them questions about your visit, write down a soldiers name during your visit and research them at home, share any experiences your family or community may have had in war and peacekeeping.